billmei/movie-info/README.md

 ### Step 3

-Generate a Flask secret key and save it as `/secret.txt`
+Generate a Flask secret key and save it as `/secret.txt`.
+If running on Heroku instead of localhost, set the environment variable:

+	$ heroku config:set FLASK_SECRET_KEY=your-secret-key-here

 ### Step 4

+Create and migrate the database

+	$ python db_create.py
+	$ python db_migrate.py

+### Step 5

 Run with